fractalsproject/billion-scale-on-gemini-apu/README.md

 ```
 python create_dataset.py --dataset random-xs
 ```
-* To see a complete list, run the following:
+* To see a complete list of datasets, run the following:
 ```
 python create_dataset.py --help
 ```